 IndyGo staff performed the analysis as described in the methodologies above.
 The results are summarized per metric with additional, supporting tables.
-Because the change in trips is equal for each block for this analysis, no supporting map was created.
+A map of the change in weekly trips to blocks is provided with Figure II-4.

 Minority and Poverty Populations